Basics of Hazardous Waste on Campus

 - Substitute hazardous chemicals with non-hazardous chemicals whenever possible.

 - Keep an inventory of chemicals in your lab by using ChemTracker.

 - Share surplus chemicals with other labs.

 - Reduce the scale of laboratory experiments to reduce the volume of waste being produced whenever possible.

 For additional ideas or support please contact email@example.com.

-biosafety and chemical safety committee;hazardous waste;lab safety;research compliance
+biosafety and chemical safety committee;hazardous waste;research and academic safety;research compliance

 Manager, Environmental & Hazardous Waste Programs,